The Winding Road of the AC 3000ME: A Rare British Mid-Engine Sports Car

 The AC 3000ME is a two-seater sports car produced by AC Cars during 1979 to 1985, is featured with a wedge-styled, and a unique pop-up headlights.
 (Picture from: AdrianFlux)

-Originally, the mentioned above prototype named the Bohanna-Stables Diablo (nothing to do with the Italian-made Lamborghini Diablo) was first unveiled at the 1972 Racing Show in London, and immediately drew favourable comparisons with Italian exotica, such as the Dino 246GT and De Tomaso Mangusta.
+Initially calledthe Bohanna-Stables Diablo (nothing to do with the Italian-made Lamborghini Diablo), the prototype debuted at the 1972 Racing Car Show in London.
+Its sharp wedge profile and low stance immediately drew attention.
+Observers even compared it to Italian exotics like the Dino 246GT and the De Tomaso Mangusta.

 The AC 3000ME is a 2-door coupe introduced at the London Motor Show in 1973, but did not hit the road until 1979.
 (Picture from: AdrianFlux)